eltociear/powerapps-docs.de-de/powerapps-docs/maker/canvas-apps/functions/function-logicals.md

 ---
 title: Funktionen „And“, „Or“ und „Not“ | Microsoft-Dokumentation
-description: Referenzinformationen, einschließlich Syntax und Beispielen, für die Funktionen „And“, „Or“ und „Not“ in PowerApps
+description: Referenzinformationen, einschließlich Syntax und Beispielen, für die Funktionen "and", "or" und "Not" in powerapps
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps